 Pressure Mapping: The Science of a Proper Fit

-In the past, picking a saddle was often trial-and-error-try one for a month, then another, and hope for the best.
-Now, thanks to pressure mapping technology, we can see exactly where force is concentrated as you pedal.
+In the past, picking a saddle was trial-and-error—try one for a month, then another, hope for the best.
+Now, pressure mapping technology lets us see exactly where force is concentrated as you pedal.

 - Pressure sensors highlight hidden hot spots that cause numbness, even on “comfortable” saddles.